Multiple radial SLE(0) and classical Calogero-Sutherland System: Introduction

-In the main theorem (\ref{traces as horizontal trajectories}) of this section, we show that the traces of the multiple radial SLE(0) systems correspond precisely to the horizontal trajectories of the class of residue-free quadratic differentials $Q(z) \in \mathcal{QD}(\boldsymbol{z})$ with limiting ends at $\boldsymbol{z}=\{z_1,z_2,\ldots,z_n\}$.
+In the main theorem (\ref{traces as horizontal trajectories}), we show that the traces of the multiple radial SLE(0) systems correspond precisely to the horizontal trajectories of the class of residue-free quadratic differentials $Q(z) \in \mathcal{QD}(\boldsymbol{z})$ with limiting ends at $\boldsymbol{z}=\{z_1,z_2,\ldots,z_n\}$.

-\begin{thm} Let $z=\{z_1,z_2,\ldots,z_{n}\}$ be distinct growth points on the unit circle and screening charges $\xi =\{\xi_1,\xi_2,\ldots,\xi_{m} \}$ involution symmetric and solve the stationary relations.
+\begin{thm} Let $\boldsymbol{z}=\{z_1,z_2,\ldots,z_{n}\}$ be distinct growth points on the unit circle and screening charges $\xi =\{\xi_1,\xi_2,\ldots,\xi_{m} \}$ involution symmetric and solve the stationary relations.